TejaPrabhuKadha/Sanmax.github.io/README.md

 # Sanmax Mercado Landing Page

-This project is a simple landing page for Sanmax Mercado, a fictional company that specializes in e-commerce solutions.
+This project is a simple landing page for Sanmax Mercado.
 The landing page is built using HTML, CSS, and JavaScript to create an interactive and visually appealing user experience.

 ## Features